Syllabus for FIN-334

 Consult the Course Calendar for assignment due dates.

-You are required to participate in eight graded discussion forums as well as an ungraded "Introductions" forum.
+You are required to participate in twelve graded discussion forums as well as an ungraded Introductions Forum.
 The online discussions are on a variety of topics associated with the module learning objectives.

-Located within the Evaluation Rubrics section of the course Web site is the online discussion forum rubric used to aid in the grading of all online discussions.
+Located within the Evaluation Rubrics section of the course website is the Online Discussion Rubric used to aid in the grading of all online discussions.

 You are on your honor not to cheat during an exam.
 Cheating means: